Ghana receives critical coronavirus medical supplies

 The items include face masks, protective goggles, overalls, gloves, oxygen concentrators, and pulse oxymitters.

-The Head of Logistics at the ECOWAS Regional Centre for Surveillance and Disease Control, Sampson Ayeni, who led the team to donate the items, was hopeful that the supply would be efficiently used.
+The Head of Logistics at the ECOWAS Regional Centre for Surveillance and Disease Control, Mr. Sampson Ayeni who led the team to donate the items, was hopeful that the supply would be efficiently used.

 He mentioned that more distributions and allocations will be done because additional items would be procured for member countries of which Ghana would be a beneficiary.